 Another area of concern is the kitchen sink.
-In many cases, the sink can take up a lot of your valuable countertop space.
+In many cases, the sink such as large stainless steel sink or standard farmhouse sink can take up a lot of your valuable countertop space.
 While this may not be an issue in larger kitchens that have space to spare, in a tiny house kitchen this can be a setback.
 When you are planning the layout of your tiny kitchen, you would do well to consider going with a far more compact sink option that will allow you to still get the job done but reduce the area of countertop space that it consumes.
-After all, in a tiny house, many things will end up being smaller to match.
+After all, in a tiny house movement, many things will end up being smaller to match.

 Planning your tiny house kitchen will really give you the chance to show off your creative side, and try out new and exciting ways to maximize efficiency.
 In the end, how you choose to best utilize the space in your kitchen is going to come down to personal preference.
 However, some things you should always keep in mind are: